 Sikh Rehat Maryada

 A Sikh fully accepts the concept of Ik Onkar and has a daily lifestyle that embodies the universal principles and wisdom in SGGS.
 SGGS is the highest authority on Sikh lifestyle.

 The Sikh Rehat Maryada defined by the Sikh Panth provides guidelines for daily living.
 The Sri Akaal Tahkt the Sikh temporal leadership body has adopted this guideline as the standard of behaviour.
-It must not be used as a ritualistic or rigid guideline that results in practices that are contrary to the SGGS universal principles.
+It must not be used as a ritualistic or rigid guideline that results in practices that are contrary to SGGS universal principles.

-The function of Akal Takht is to effect decisions that are truthful and transparent in accordance with righteous universal principles with Sri Guru Granth Sahib.
-Therefore, any decision that is untruthful, inhumain, immoral, unjust, politically biased, or narrow group or self interest based must be rejected by Akal Takht and all Sikhs.
+The function of Akal Takht is to effect decisions that are truthful and transparent.
+These must fully accord with righteous and universal principles within Sri Guru Granth Sahib.
+Therefore, any decision that is untruthful, inhumane, immoral, unjust, politically biased, or narrow group or self interest based must be rejected by Akal Takht and all Sikhs.

 Gurpurab Dates based on Nanakshahi Calendar